sodacan-net/sodacan-core/documentation/cli.md

 current configuration as is.

 - make a copy of the default mode to a new mode name
-- deploy one or more new modules with *-m <mode>* option
+- deploy one or more new modules with `-m <mode>` option
-- Using the cli, you can send and receive messages to this new mode by including option:
+- Using the cli, you can send and receive messages to this new mode by including option `-m <mode>`

+In this way, the live system is unaffected by the testing mode.

+Once the testing is complete:

+- delete the testing mode to reclaim its space
+- apply the changes to the default mode

+At this point, the live system if using the new or updated component.